 Peak District National Park Authority full-time permanent restriction made in May 2014 on all mechanically propelled vehicles on grounds of amenity and natural beauty, recreation and the study of nature.
-Closure of the route by Derbyshire County Council in November 2014 for repairs.
+The route was closed by Derbyshire County Council in November 2014 for repairs completed in 2019.